A tourist's guide to regularity structures and singular stochastic PDEs: Regularity structures built from integration operators

 \ssk

-Recall assumption \textbf{\textsf{(B1)}} describes the action of the `recentering operator' $\Delta$ on elements of $T$ of the form $\mcI_k\tau$.
-We single out for our needs an assumption on $\Delta$ that provides a crucial induction structure; it is satisfied by the regularity structures used for the study of singular stochastic PDEs -- see Section \ref{SectionBuildingRS}.
+Recall Assumption \textbf{\textsf{(B1)}} in Section \ref{SubsectionIntegrationOperators} describes the action of the `recentering operator' $\Delta$ on elements of $T$ of the form $\mcI_k\tau$.
+We single out for our needs an assumption on $\Delta$ that provides a crucial induction structure.